Your guide to WSU vs. Iowa State in the 2018 Alamo Bowl

 The Washington State Cougars are looking for a win as they go head-to-head with the Iowa State Cyclones in the 2018 Alamo Bowl on Friday night.

-This is the Cougs’ first ever match-up against Iowa, a Big 12 team that was won seven out of its last eight games.
+This is the Cougs’ first ever match-up against Iowa State, a Big 12 team that has won seven out of its last eight games.

-Also worth mentioning: Washington State has sold about 5,200 Alamo Bowl tickets from its allotment while Iowa has sold 1,400 for the game in San Antonio, Texas.
+Also worth mentioning: Washington State has sold about 5,200 Alamo Bowl tickets from its 6,000-ticket allotment.
+Iowa State's Athletic Director expects 25,000 fans in attendance.

 Also see: WSU fans weigh in on perception of excitement for Alamo Bowl